-For example, by taking all hiring stakeholders onboard, a more refined and targeted approach can be taken.
+For example, by taking all hiring stakeholders on board, a more refined and targeted approach can be taken.
 Managers who will work directly with the new worker will likely already have a strong idea about what kind of employee they need.
-This lowers the chances of a bad hire as well as increasing the likelihood of a strong working relationship ahead.
+This lowers the chances of a bad hire as well as increases the likelihood of a strong working relationship ahead.

 Centralization basically revolves around the concept of having the senior management make all important decisions of an organization with utmost authority and power.
 On the contrary, decentralization leaves the decision-making power in the hands of the organization’s functional-level management.

 Centralized staffing refers to decisions regarding recruitment being made by an organization’s human resource department solely.
 From overseeing to standardizing, this department takes charge of all the hiring processes.